Teju42/YT-Performance-analysis/README.md

 ---

-##  Objective
+## ✅ Objective

-To explore the performance data of a YouTube channel and draw actionable insights using Python and data visualization techniques.
+Explore the performance data of a YouTube channel and draw actionable insights using Python and data visualization techniques.

 ---

-##  Key Features
+## 📌 Key Features

 - Cleaned and structured YouTube analytics CSV export
 - Analyzed: